 As part of the registration process schools must obtain evidence that a person is eligible to attend public schools in the area.
 To be eligible for continued enrollment in IDEA, each student's parent must show proof of residency at the time of enrollment.
 Residency may be verified through observation, documentation, and other means, including, but not limited to:

 - 1. A recently paid rent receipt, - 2.
 A current lease agreement, - 3.
 The most recent tax receipt indicating home ownership, - 4.
-A current utility bill indication the address and name of the residence occupiers, recommendations for expulsion shall be referred to a hearing officer appointed by IDEA and shall be conducted an expulsion hearing in accordance with the district's guidelines.
+A current utility bill indication the address and name of the residence occupiers,

 Expulsions